Objective

 On the digital platform irptesting.com

-The Integrative Work Value Scale is a Canadian - based work value assessment tool.
-It was designed to provide a comprehensive profile of criteria that individuals can use to assess what they are looking for in a job and work environment.
-The (IWVS) consists of 63 items requiring a reading level equivalent to a first year of high school.
-It is preferable that test-takers have had some work experience prior to taking the test.
+The Integrative Work Values Scale (IWVS) is a Quebec tool for assessing work values.
+It was designed to create a comprehensive profile of the criteria that individuals can use to evaluate what they are looking for in a job and work environment.

 Test development

-The IWVS model is based on over 40 years of research on career development work values.
-It was developed in response to various shortcomings observed in existing scales, including lack of comprehensiveness, lack of theoretical and empirical support, and the use of samples that were not representative of the Quebec population.
+The EIVT model is based on over 40 years of research on work values in career development.
+This scale was developed in response to various shortcomings observed in existing scales, namely a lack of comprehensiveness, the absence of theoretical and empirical support, or the use of samples not representative of the Quebec and Canadian populations.

-Initial studies on the IWVS confirm its validity and reliability.
-This scale can be used in a multitude of intervention contexts, such as coaching in career choice, setting up a career plan, or assessing the fit between an individual's values and those of an organization.
+Early studies on the EIVT support its validity and reliability.
+This scale can be used in a multitude of intervention contexts, such as career guidance, career planning, or assessing the alignment between an individual's values and those of an organization.

 INTRINSIC WORK VALUES